portellam/deploy-VFIO/README.md

 My use-cases:
 * a testbench to test old PCI devices over a PCI/PCIe bridge.
 * a testbench to test VGA BIOSes without flashing ( includes adding a pointer to a VBIOS in a VM's XML file ).
-[2]
+[1]
 * swap host Xorg VGA device ( see above for *Multi-boot-setup* ).
 * run Legacy OS with Legacy hardware.
-[3]

-[2] providing a VBIOS for Windows may be necessary for NVIDIA devices, when said device's VBIOS is tainted by host startup/OS initialization.
+[1] providing a VBIOS for Windows may be necessary for NVIDIA devices, when said device's VBIOS is tainted by host startup/OS initialization.

-[3] Windows XP ( GTX 960 ), Windows 9x ( 8400 GS ).

 #### TODO:

-* installer that copies each file to exact locations, sets file permissions
-* tests
+* update README
+* setup and list Bash Arguments for 'Auto-vfio-pci.sh'.
+Really useful for automatic setup!
+* installer, should I create a system service for Auto-vfio-pci or just Auto-Xorg?
-* StaticSetup
+* MultiBootSetup and StaticSetup
 * EvDev
+* Hugepages
 * ZRAM
-* Xorg